dineshrajdhanapathyDD/covid-19-data-tracker/README.md

 Covid-19 Tracker Application Using Python
 We need to use three different libraries here.

-tkinter – for GUI
+tkinter – for GUI ,
-matplotlib – to show data graphically covid – to get COVID data
+matplotlib – to show data graphically, covid – to get COVID data.

 You can install “matplotlib” using the pip command given below